Jambukeswarar Temple, Thiruvanaikaval

-It is one of the 275 Paadal Petra Sthalams, where all the four most revered Nayanars (Saivite Saints) have sung glories of the deity in this temple.
-The temple has inscriptions from the Chola period.
+It is one of the 275 Paadal Petra Sthalams and has inscriptions from the Chola period.

-Story behind the temple
+Legend

 Once Parvati mocked Shiva's penance for betterment of the world.
-Shiva wanted to condemn her act and directed her to go to the earth from Kailasam (Shiva's abode) to do penance.
+Shiva wanted to condemn her act and directed her to go to the earth from Kailasa (Shiva's abode) to do penance.
 Parvathi in the form of Akilandeswari as per Shiva's wish found Jambu forest (Thiruvanaikoil) to conduct her penance.
 She made a lingam out of water of river Cauvery (also called as river Ponni) under the Venn Naaval tree (the Venn Naaval tree on top of the saint Jambu) and commenced her worship.
 The lingam is known as Appu Lingam (Water Lingam).
 Siva at last gave darshan to Akilandeswari and taught her Siva Gnana.
 Akilandeswari took Upadesa (lessons) facing East from Shiva, who stood facing west.

-There were two Siva Ganas (Siva's disciples who live in Kailash): 'Malyavan' and 'Pushpadanta'.
+There were two Shivaganas (Shiva's army who live in Kailash): 'Malyavan' and 'Pushpadanta'.
 Though they are Siva Ganas they always quarrel with each other and fight for one thing or other.
 In one fight 'Malyavan' cursed 'Pushpadanta' to become an elephant on earth and the latter cursed the former to become a spider on earth.
-The elephant and the spider came to Jambukeswaram and continued their Siva worship.
+The elephant and the spider came to Thiruvanaikaval and continued their Siva worship.
 The elephant collected water from river Cauvery and conducted ablution to the lingam under the Jambu tree (Eugenia jambolana, the java plum tree) daily.
 The spider constructed his web over the lingam to prevent dry leaves from dropping on it and prevent sunlight directly falling on it.
 When the elephant saw the web and thought it was dust on lingam.
 The elephant tore them and cleaned the lingam by pouring water and the practice continued daily.
 The spider became angry one day and crawled into the trunk of the elephant and bit the elephant to death, killing itself.
 Siva, in the form of Jambukeswara, moved by the deep devotion of the two, relieved them from the curse.
 As an elephant worshipped Siva here, this place came to be known as Thiru Aanai Kaa (thiru means holy, aanai is elephant, kaa (kaadu) means forest).
 Later the name 'Thiruaanaikaa' become 'Thiruvanaikaval' and 'Thiruvanaikoil'.